"Captain Bill" wrote and published the newspaper, The Great Swamper

 Bill Mitchell, Naturalist Gardener, has a BA in Government and a MS in Community Development from Southern Illinois University.
 Bill has a 30-year career in waste recycling.
+Bill has worked hard to maintain our wonderful Rain Garden and, as he says, the garden is healthy and ready to grow!

 During this time, he built and later sold a respectable recycling business that introduced many innovations and 'firsts' to the practice of recycling, had a stint developing recycling systems for municipalities in Oak Park, IL, Elmhurst, IL, and Racine, WI, and worked 10 years as a recyclables quality executive and Materials Recovery Facilities manager for Laidlaw Waste Systems & Waste Management, Inc. He retired from WMI in 2000 and purchased a residential window cleaning franchise which he sold in 2017.